Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Sampling coupled realizations for MLQMC

-\begin{remark}[Simpler cases: nested meshes and $p$-refinement] When the MLQMC mesh hierarchy is nested and/or the hierarchy is composed by taking a single mesh and increasing the polynomial degree of the FEM subspaces we have $V^{\ell-1}\subseteq V^\ell$.
+\begin{remark}[Simpler cases: nested meshes and $p$-refinement] When the MLQMC mesh hierarchy is nested and/or the hierarchy is composed by taking a single mesh and increasing the polynomial degree of the FE subspaces we have $V^{\ell-1}\subseteq V^\ell$.
 In this case everything we discussed still applies with the following simplifications: only a two-way supermesh between $D_h^\ell$ and $D_{\mathscr{L}_\ell}$ is needed on each MLQMC level in the $h$-refinement case.
-In the $p$-refinement case we only have one FEM mesh $D_h$ and a single two-way supermesh construction is needed between $D_h$ and the finest Haar mesh $D_{\mathscr{L}_L}$. \end{remark}
+In the $p$-refinement case we only have one FE mesh $D_h$ and a single two-way supermesh construction is needed between $D_h$ and the finest Haar mesh $D_{\mathscr{L}_L}$. \end{remark}

-\begin{remark}[Non-nested mesh hierarchies and embedded domains] In practice, we assume that we are given a user-provided hierarchy $\{G_h^\ell\}_{\ell=0}^{L}$ of possibly non-nested FEM meshes of the domain $G$ on which we need the Mat\'ern field samples.
-From this we construct a boxed domain $D$ s.t.~$G\subset\joinrel\subset D$ and a corresponding hierarchy of Haar meshes $\{D_{\mathscr{L}_\ell}\}_{\ell=0}^{L}$ and of FEM meshes of $D$, $\{D_h^\ell\}_{\ell=0}^{L}$.
+\begin{remark}[Non-nested mesh hierarchies and embedded domains] We assume that we are given a user-provided hierarchy $\{G_h^\ell\}_{\ell=1}^{L}$ of possibly non-nested FE meshes of the domain $G$ on which we need the Mat\'ern field samples.
+From this we construct a boxed domain $D$ s.t.~$G\subset\joinrel\subset D$ and a corresponding hierarchy of Haar meshes $\{D_{\mathscr{L}_\ell}\}_{\ell=1}^{L}$ and of FE meshes of $D$, $\{D_h^\ell\}_{\ell=1}^{L}$.
 As in \cite{Croci2018}, it is convenient to construct each $D_h^\ell$ so that $G_h^\ell$ is nested within it, so that each Mat\'ern field sample can be transferred exactly and at negligible cost on the mesh on which it is needed (this is the embedded domain strategy proposed in \cite{Osborn2017}). \end{remark}

-\begin{remark}[Generic wavelets] We expect the generalization of the presented sampling methods to generic wavelets to be straight-forward, although it is unclear as to whether this would bring any considerable advantage.
-We leave this investigation to future research. \end{remark}
+\begin{remark}[Generic wavelets] It should be possible to generalize the presented sampling methods to generic orthogonal, compactly supported wavelets, although it is unclear as to whether this would bring any considerable advantage.
+This would likely increase the algorithm complexity and we leave this investigation to future research. \end{remark}